juxt/yada/dev/resources/user-manual.md

 ## Forward

 State is everywhere.
 The world is moving and we need to keep up.
-We need our computers to do the same, keeping up-to-date with the latest information, trends, stock-prices, news and weather updates, and other important 'stuff'.
+We need our computers to help us stay up-to-date with the latest information, chats, trends, stock-prices, news and weather updates, and other important stuff.

 The web is primarily a means to move state around.
 You have some state here, and you want it over there.
 Or it's over there, but you want it